Image 1 of 1

 Cinnamaldehyde, one of cinnamon’s main active compounds, mimics insulin and increases glucose uptake by cells.

-Ceylon cinnamon improves lipid profiles, lowers blood pressure, and protects arterial walls from inflammation and oxidative stress.
+Ceylon cinnamon improves lipid profiles, lowers blood pressure, improves circulation and protects arterial walls from inflammation and oxidative stress.

 A meta-analysis in Clinical Nutrition (2021) reported cinnamon supplementation significantly reduced total cholesterol, LDL, and triglycerides while increasing HDL.

-Ceylon cinnamon contains powerful polyphenols and flavonoids that reduce inflammation and fight oxidative stress.
+Ceylon cinnamon contains powerful polyphenols and flavonoids that reduce inflammation/pain, slows down aging and fight oxidative stress.

 Cinnamaldehyde inhibits inflammatory enzymes like COX-2, reducing systemic inflammation.